learn-co-curriculum/react-hooks-phase-2-project/README.md

 Some ideas for stretch goals:

 - Incorporate data from an external API.
-User
+Use
   [this list of APIs](https://apilist.fun/) if you need some inspiration!
 - Add some styling: you're encouraged to write your CSS from scratch, either by using [styled-components](https://styled-components.com/) or writing CSS files